Tools

 Why do I use Gentoo Linux?

-Gentoo, unlike most operating systems, uses a different primitive.
-Instead of downloading a pre-compiled binary, you actually download the source code.
+Gentoo, unlike most operating systems, downloads the source code rather than its compilation artifacts.
 Then, the installation process actually compiles that source code into the build artifacts which are placed in the right locations.

-For me, this is the most important reason as for why I've ultimately landed on Gentoo as my operating system of choice: Because it is a source-based distribution.
+This is the most important reason as for why I've ultimately landed on Gentoo as my operating system of choice: Because it is a source-based distribution.
+Gentoo is often referred to as a metadistribution.
+It is a distribution that enables you to build the exact distribution you want.

 Why do I care if it is source-based?

-It makes it extremely easy for me to inspect what my software is doing, and to make changes to it, and recompile, on the fly.
+It makes it extremely easy for me to inspect what my software is doing, and to make patch it and recompile, on the fly.
 In short, it is the ideal setup for a hacker and open-source enthusiast, because the ability to modify software that is running on my computer is inherently baked into the very DNA of the operating system itself!
 It is not a workaround or weird hack for me to make a change to Firefox and re-compile it.
 It is the standard installation flow.
-This makes the edit-compile-test loop for open-source software highly optimized for me, which makes it more likely that I will upstream fixes.
+This makes the edit-compile-test loop for open-source software highly optimized for me, which makes it more likely that I will fix and upstream changes.

 Windowing system: i3